LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 Okay, we’ll be honest — not perfect.
 We’re dealing with **very high Reynolds numbers**, and we only used **4 POD modes**.
 That captured about 90% of the energy, but turns out, 90% isn't enough when the flow gets wild.

 Why the error?
-- High nonlinearity, few modes = still a trade-off between speed and accuracy
+- High nonlinearity, few modes = still a trade-off between speed and accuracy (error < 40%)
 - Reynolds numbers are huge → behavior becomes chaotic
-- The method’s better at catching **flow trends** (correlation ≈ 1), but struggles with absolute precision
+- The method’s better at catching **flow trends** (correlation > 0.7 in the paper), but struggles with absolute precision

 In short: **great for trend detection, not so great for exact numbers**.
 But hey, sometimes that's all you need.